vitorm04/docs.pt-br/includes/core-changes/aspnetcore/3.0/http-defaulthttpcontext-extensibility-removed.md

 #### <a name="old-behavior"></a>Comportamento antigo

-Classes podem derivar de `DefaultHttpContext`.
+As aulas `DefaultHttpContext`podem derivar de .

 #### <a name="new-behavior"></a>Novo comportamento

-Classes não podem derivar de `DefaultHttpContext`.
+As aulas não `DefaultHttpContext`podem derivar de .

-#### <a name="reason-for-change"></a>Motivo da alteração
+#### <a name="reason-for-change"></a>Motivo da mudança

-A extensibilidade foi inicialmente fornecida para permitir o pooling do `HttpContext`, mas introduziu uma complexidade desnecessária e impedia outras otimizações.
+A extensibilidade foi fornecida inicialmente para `HttpContext`permitir a junção do , mas introduziu complexidade desnecessária e impediu outras otimizações.

 #### <a name="recommended-action"></a>Ação recomendada

-Se você estiver usando `Mock<DefaultHttpContext>` em seus testes de unidade, comece a usar `Mock<HttpContext>` em vez disso.
+Se você estiver `Mock<DefaultHttpContext>` usando em seus `Mock<HttpContext>` testes unitários, comece a usar em vez disso.

 #### <a name="category"></a>Categoria